Trilok-Singh-Thakur-Practo/FindDoctors.com/README.md

-# Practo Clone - Doctor & Practice Search System
+# DocFinder - Doctor & Practice Search System

 ## Overview
 This project is a **Doctor and Practice (Hospital/Clinic) Search System**, similar to **Practo**.